tingletech/md5s3stash/README.md

 The `bucket_base` parameter, command line arguments `-b` and `--bucket_base`, and environmental variable `BUCKET_BASE` must be unique name in all of AWS S3.
 The IAM role or user will need to be able to create/write/read to 36 buckets (`0-9a-z.BUCKET_BASE`).

+## Development

+md5s3stash has been tested on python 2.6 & 2.7.

+python setup.py test

+The test code has an example of using redis-collections as the caching dictionary.

+To run a test of redis integration with the caching mechanism, set the environment variable LIVE_REDIS_TEST and have a redis server running locally.